armory/docs/content/en/continuous-deployment/armory-admin/observe/spinnaker-monitoring-and-metrics.md

 ---
-title: Armory Enterprise Monitoring Indicators
+title: Armory Continuous Deployment Monitoring Indicators
 toc_hide: true
 hide_summary: true
 exclude_search: true
-description: Service Level Indicators that you can monitor to determine the health of your Armory Enterprise instance.
+description: Service Level Indicators that you can monitor to determine the health of your Armory Continuous Deployment instance.
 ---

 ## Common Metrics - All Services